 The regional state parties forced Nehru to redraw the states along linguistic lines.
 This move strengthened the state parties and reduced the vote share of the congress party.
 In the 1957 elections DMK won the Tamil Nadu State assembly elections the leadership of Periyar and CPI won Kerala under the leadership of EMS.
 The case of CPI winning in Kerala was seen by many as a shock, however the EMS government turned out to pass Land and educational reforms.
 The Congress Party joined the religious state members like NSS, SNDP and Christian Missionaries to protest the reforms introduced by the CPI government.
 Nehru is surprised by the governance and despairs to take any action against the ruling group.
 However as pressure mounts from his party he invokes article 356 and removes the democratically elected government.
 Several communities felt the government had not done enough to protect their interests while the government focused on the industrialization of the country.
 The Adivasis, and the Naga tribes started demanding their own States.
 Nehru had to use the army to quell the Unrest in Nagaland.
 The reports of violence by the army on the Naga villagers are documented by only a few.
 Nehru was a moral leader and these missteps faded his aura a bit.
 The RSS and other opposition parties scrutinized every single move Nehru made and every case where he had to make a compromise was cited as his failure as the leader of the country.
 The border trouble with Pakistan and China eventually broke Nehru.
 His health deteriorated and his untimely death in 1964 caused a leadership vacuum in the congress party and gave a major boost to the opposition parties.

 Whether you agree or disagree with their politics, the political parties of that time were primarily driven by a purpose and stood by their core ideals.
 The RSS and the Hindu Jan Sangh believed in their religious ideals and worked to build about a Hindu identity.
 The political leaders like EMS, JP Narayan, Kamaraj, Nehru, BR Ambedkar, Moraji Desai all had the interests of the common folk at heart and truly represented the ideas of the majority.
+I have not seen anything so far to suggest that the post independence India leaders did not have the best interests of the nation at heart and are the ones to be blamed for the current predicament we are in.
 It is a shame that the people’s trust on the political system has eroded considerably since then.
-In the next essay, I would like to cover ideas that lead to modern day politics in India.
+In the next essay, I would like to cover ideas and incidents that lead to modern day politics in India.